collabo-community/issue-tickets-ready-for-fixing/.github/ISSUE_TEMPLATE/suggest-an-improvement.md

 ---

+#### Which Collabo Community project are you suggesting improvement for?
+Replace this dummy text with the name of the Collabo Community project you want to suggest an improvement for.

+#

 #### Suggested improvement
-Briefly state/describe the improvement you wish to see in this project.
+Replace this dummy text with a brief description of the improvement you wish to see in the project.

-#### Describe issue associated with the absence of this improvement
-Describe or list out issues that plague the project due to the absence of what you are about to suggest.

-#### Steps to reproduce issue associated with the absence of this improvement
-1. Go to '...'
-2. Run this command '....'
-3. See error etc.

-#### Example of what we want to achieve after this improvement has been added
-Add info and link to projects that may have implemented it or something related to it, to help contributors understand the improvement you are suggesting better.

-#### Screenshot (example)
-Add screenshot of the example if needed.

-#### Modifications
-Suggest/describe any slight modification to the example.
+#

+#### Has your suggestion (or something similar to your suggestion) been implemented in some other project outside the Collabo Community?
+- Where? - If there's a project you picked it from, replace this dummy text with the link to such project.
+Otherwise, replace it with "Not applicable".
+- How? - If you specified where above, you can further help us understand the use case in the project through text, screenshots and/or videos as is necessary.
+Otherwise, you can just type "Not applicable".

+#

 #### Additional context
-Add any other context about the improvement you are suggesting here.
+Optional - If applicable, replace this dummy text with any other context about your improvement suggestion.
+Otherwise, just remove the additional context section totally from this issue body.

+#

 #### Testing checklist
-Note: Add the testing checklist below (without this note) to your pull request when submitting your fix.
+Note (to contributor taking on this task assignment): Add the testing checklist below (without this note) to your pull request when submitting your fix.
 This will guide (you and) the contributors who will review your fix to know what is important to check or test for.
 - [ ] Add checklist item 1 here
 - [ ] Add cheklist item 2 here...
-Continue adding as much checklist items as you would like
+Continue adding as much checklist items as you would like...
 - [ ] I certify that I ran my checklist